miketikh/gauntlet-clipforge/Tasks/phase_2_recording.md

   - Apply audio quality to MediaRecorder options
   - Use custom save location if specified
 - [ ] Add keyboard shortcuts:
-  - Cmd+Shift+R: Start screen recording (with source selection)
+  - Cmd+Shift+R: Start unified recording modal
-  - Cmd+Shift+W: Start webcam recording
-  - Cmd+Shift+P: Start PiP recording
-  - Esc: Cancel recording (with confirmation if recording active)
+  - Esc: Close modal or cancel recording (with confirmation if recording active)

 **What to Test:**
 1. Open recording settings - all options visible